-ArtLens Exhibition opened to the public at the Solstice Party, June 2017.
-The Exhibition is an experiential gallery that puts you, the viewer, into conversation with masterpieces of art, encouraging engagement on a personal, emotional level.
+ArtLens Exhibition is an experiential gallery that puts you—the viewer—into conversation with masterpieces of art, encouraging engagement on a personal, emotional level.
 The art selection and barrier-free digital interactives inspire you to approach the museum’s collection with greater curiosity, confidence, and understanding.
-Transitioning away from the touchscreen technology that the first iteration of ARTLENS Gallery relied upon, the Exhibition interactives use barrier-free, gesture-sensing projections that respond seamlessly to body movement and facial recognition as you approach, immersing you in the experience.
-There are 16 new and innovative games, centered on the following themes: Composition, Symbols, Gesture + Emotion, and Purpose.
+Transitioning away from touchscreen technology, ArtLens Exhibition interactives use gesture-sensing projections that respond seamlessly to body movement and facial recognition as you approach, immersing you in the experience.
+There are 16 innovative games, centered on the following themes: Composition, Symbols, Gesture + Emotion, and Purpose.
 The Exhibition features a collection of 20 masterworks of art that will rotate every 18 months to provide new, fresh experiences for repeat visitors.
 Each artwork in the Exhibition has two corresponding games in different themes, allowing you to dive deeper into understanding the object.
-Rather than screens positioned in front of the artworks, the Exhibition will reverse the experience with the artwork positioned in the foreground.
+Rather than screens positioned in front of the artworks, the Exhibition reverses the experience with the artwork positioned in the foreground.
+ArtLens Exhibition opened to the public at the Solstice Party in June 2017.

 ArtLens Exhibition Audience and Goals

 The ArtLens Exhibition welcomes non-traditional museum visitors by reducing the intimidation of the art museum and providing visitors the toolsets to look closer, dive deeper, and begin a relationship with the collection.
 Frequent museum visitors return again and again to ArtLens Exhibition to see and explore CMA's collection in a new way.